 Modern research confirms the effectiveness of several traditional approaches:

-Scientifically proven home remedies
+Scientifically confirmed home remedies

 - Cold: Reduces nerve conduction velocity and inflammation

-- Onions: Sulphur compounds have antimicrobial effects
+- Onions: Sulfur compounds have antimicrobial effects

 - Aloe Vera: Polysaccharides promote healing and cool

-- Ribwort plantain: Aucubin and catalpol inhibit inflammation
+- Plantain: Aucubin and catalpol inhibit inflammation

 Unproven or risky methods